 Specialty Courses

-PADI Drysuit Specialty Course
+Drysuit Specialty Course

 Wanna stay warm and toasty on a dive?
 Then dive dry.
 Yes!
 Unlike a wetsuit, a dry suit seals you off from the outside water and that keeps you warm!
 Even in surprisingly cold water.